nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 # NUStates User Guide

-NUStates is a **desktop app for managing contacts, optimized for use via a  Line Interface** (CLI) for Real Estate Agents to organize and categorize client and seller contacts, manage property listings, and easily search through client information.
-With NUStates, agents can add and categorize clients, list properties for sale or purchase,and find contacts by name, phone number or tags.

-Additionally, NUStates allows agents to **segregate properties by bought or sold status**, and even **sort contacts and properties based on various criteria**.
-This powerful functionality helps streamline workflow, ensuring that agents have a clear, organized view of their contacts and listings, all within a highly optimized CLI environment.

-It has the benefits of a Graphical User Interface (GUI).
-If you can type fast, NUStates can get your contact management tasks done faster than traditional GUI apps.
+NUStates is a **desktop application designed to streamline contact and property management** specifically for real estate agents.
+Built for **fast, efficient use** through a Command Line Interface (CLI), NUStates enables real estate agents to **organise, categorise, and access their contacts and listings** with speed and precision.

+With NUStates, agents can:
+- **Manage and Tag Clients**: Easily add, tag, and retrieve client and seller details.
+- **Search and Filter**: Quickly find contacts by name, phone number, or tags, and sort by various criteria.
+- **Pin and Unpin Clients**: Keep high-priority clients at the top for quick access.
+- **Scroll through Command History**: Effortlessly scroll through previous commands, making repetitive tasks quicker.
+- **View Statistics Dashboard**: View insightful statistics at a glance, such as the number of active clients, properties sold, and performance metrics.

+NUStates combines the power of **CLI efficiency** with the clarity of **GUI visuals**, enabling agents to streamline their workflow, stay organised, and focus on what matters—_serving their clients_.

 <!-- * Table of Contents -->
 # Table of Contents